tankh99/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: List all / Search for appointment that meet a specific criterion**
+**Use case: Search appointments**

 **MSS:**

-1. User requests to list all appointments at using a specific criterion.
+1. User requests to list all appointments at using some criteria.
-2. CogniCare shows a list of appointments that meet the criterion.
+2. CogniCare shows a filtered list of appointments that meet the criteria.

     Use case ends.